This article was last updated in March of 2026.

-The default dashboard setup for your first campaign includes the “campaign header”, an “entity preview” widget and a “recent list” widget.
+The default dashboard setup for your first campaign includes the Billboard, a Recently modified entries list, a Getting started todo list, and a Help & community helper.

 Dashboard Widget Types

-Entity Preview: select an entity from your campaign to display on the dashboard.
-Some entities have extra displays, for example Quests include the quest status, and maps will be rendered on the dashboard.
+Selected entry: select an entry from to display on the dashboard.
+Some entries have some bonus fields, for example Quests include the quest status, and maps will be fully rendered on the dashboard.
 This can be especially helpful with an introduction note that explains the world you’ve created.

-Calendar: display a calendar from your world, with the current date, along with a list of past and upcoming reminders in your calendar.
+Calendar: display a calendar from your world, with the current date, along with a list of past and upcoming reminders.
+Great to remember that some important NPC’s birthday is coming up!

-Random Entity: displays a randomly selected entity from your world.
-You can also filter this widget to only show a specific entity type or by tags.
-For non-admin users of your campaign, only entities they have permission to see will be displayed.
+Random Entry: displays a randomly entry from your world.
+You can also filter this widget to only show a specific category or by tags.
+For non-admin users of your campaign, only entries they have permission to see will be displayed.

-Boosted campaigns have a few more options for customising the campaign dashboard.
-This includes an option for the Preview widget to use the entity’s header image instead of the entity’s primary image.
+Premium campaigns have a few more options for customising the campaign dashboard.
+This includes an option for the Preview widget to use the entry’s header image instead of the entry’s primary image.

 Thanks, this was really helpful for making my campaign dash look better!